ccatobs/MODBUS/README.md

 Not checked is if, e.g. an odd number of registers is allocated for float or int, though.

-The JSON format for the mapping + config is to be defined in the following formate, e.g.:
+The JSON file for the client configuration and mapping of registers to parameters is defined as follows.
+Note: "listenerPort" is optional (default: 502 for tcp) as well as "endianness" (default: {
+    "byteorder": ">",
+    "wordorder": ">"
+  })
+and "debug" (default: false).

 ```JSON
 {